A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 Apple-To-Apple Comparison

-Although Tesla and GM are both automobile companies, they have non-automotive businesses that contribute significant sales to revenues.
+Although Tesla and GM are both automobile companies, they have non-automotive businesses that contribute significantly to sales and revenues.

 For example, Tesla gets a significant portion of sales in the energy sector.